preetparmar/Python-Games/TRex-Rush/README.md

 ## Controls
 - `Space Bar` to Jump
+- `Down` to duck
+- If `Down` is pressed while jumping it will descend quicker
 - Press `Q` or `Escape` to quit the game anytime

 ## About me